surgeventures/CapacitorGoogleAuth/README.md

       - `clientId` - or common key for Android and iOS
    2. Download `GoogleService-Info.plist` file with `CLIENT_ID` and copy to **ios/App/App** necessarily through Xcode for indexing.
    3. Configure dynamically using `GoogleSignIn.initialize()` during runtime:
-      - `clientId` - or common key for Android and iOS
+      - `clientId` - common key for Android and iOS
       - `iosClientId` - specific key for iOS, which will be preferred if was passed along with `clientId`
       - `serverClientId` - a 'Web application clientID created at GCP, used for offline access
       - `scopes` - an array of scopes required at sign in